Transposon sequencing: Advantages and disadvantages

 Unlike high-throughput insertion track by deep sequencing (HITS) and transposon-directed insertion site sequencing (TraDIS), Tn-seq is specific to the Himar I Mariner transposon, and cannot be applied to other transposons or insertional elements.
 However, the protocol for Tn-seq is less time intensive.
 HITS and TraDIS use a DNA shearing technique that produce a range of PCR product sizes that could cause shorter DNA templates being preferentially amplified over longer templates.
 Tn-seq produces a product that is uniform in size, therefore reducing the possibility of PCR bias.

 Tn-seq can be used to identify both the fitness of single genes and to map gene interactions in microorganisms.
 Existing methods for these types of study are dependent on preexisting genomic microarrays or gene knockout arrays, whereas Tn-seq is not.
 Tn-seq's utilization of massively parallel sequencing makes this technique easily reproducible, sensitive, and robust.

 Applications

 Tn-seq has proven to be a useful technique for identifying new gene functions.
 The highly sensitive nature of Tn-seq can be used to determine phenotype-genotype relationships that may have been deemed insignificant by less sensitive methods.
 Tn-seq identified essential genes and pathways that are important for the utilization of cholesterol in Mycobacterium tuberculosis.

 Tn-seq has been used to study higher order genome organization using gene interactions.
 Genes function as a highly linked network.
 Therefore, in order to study a gene's impact on phenotype, gene interactions must also be considered.
-These gene networks can be studied by screening for synthetic lethality and gene interactions where a double mutant shows an unexpected fitness value compared to each individual mutant.
-Tn-seq was used to determine genetic interactions between five query genes and the rest of the genome in Streptococcus pneumoniae, which revealed both aggravating and alleviating genetic interactions.
+Tn-seq was used to determine interactions between five query genes and the rest of the genome in Streptococcus pneumoniae, which revealed both positive and negative epistasis.

 Tn-seq used in combination with RNA-seq can be utilized to examine the role of non-coding DNA regions.